 1. Cyclic Steps

-A cyclic step is set to occur at a specified rate of time, say one step per second; e.g. schedule production only once per day.
+A cyclic step is set to occur at a specified rate of time.
+In the above, an action is triggered once per second.

 2. Conditional Steps